Got a question?

 As well as the questions below which you might be asked, there are many issues and opinions around veganism, from the stance on abolition or laboratory meat to vaccinations and organic farming.
 We have outlined many of these issues in our Vegan Issues section.

-The myth that cow’s milk is pretty much liquid calcium for thirsty bones was created by the dairy industry to promote milk – largely following World War II.
-It was created and perpetuated as a marketing strategy.
+The myth that cow’s milk is pretty much liquid calcium for thirsty bones was a marketing strategy created to promote milk around the time of World War II.

 This may seem absurd, but it’s a popular comment!